 Ability to Keep Residents Mobile

-This tells you the percentage of residents who retained mobility levels over time.
-Optimizing mobility is usually a good sign for residents' health.
+This indicates the percentage of residents that maintained mobility over time.
+Preserving mobility can be a great sign for residents' well-being.

-This is the number of hospitalizations per 1,000 days of care.
-There is generally a correlation between having fewer hospitalizations and the quality of long-term care.
+This metric is a measure of the number of hospitalizations per 1,000 days of patient care.
+Keeping residents out of the hospital is critical to the physical well-being of residents.

 Short-term Care: Rehospitalizations